wojdyr/fityk/doc/ref.rst

 Data blocks and columns may have names.
 These names are used to set a title of the dataset (see :ref:`multidata` for details).
-If the option :option:`first-line-header` is given and the number of words in the first line is equal to the number of data columns, each word is used as a name of corresponding column.
+If the option :option:`first_line_header` is given and the number of words in the first line is equal to the number of data columns, each word is used as a name of corresponding column.
 If the number of words is different, the first line is used as a name of the block.
-If the :option:`last-line-header` option is given, the line preceding the first data line is used to set either column names or the block name.
+If the :option:`last_line_header` option is given, the line preceding the first data line is used to set either column names or the block name.

-If the file starts with the "`LAMMPS (`" string, the :option:`last-line-header` option is set implicitely.
+If the file starts with the "`LAMMPS (`" string, the :option:`last_line_header` option is set implicitely.
 This is very helpful when plotting data from LAMMPS log files.

 Active and inactive points